teoderizzoai/teoderizzoai/README.md

 A workflow-optimizing application designed to bring order to the chaos of high-performance lifestyles.

 ### 🎧 [Spotify Hit Predictor](https://github.com/teoderizzoai/Spotify-Hit-Predictor)
-ML-driven analysis of "hit potential" using audio features like valence, energy, and danceability.
+ML-driven analysis of song success potential using audio features like valence, energy, and danceability.

 ### 🎮 [RAGlite Elden Ring Quiz](https://github.com/teoderizzoai/ERQ_Project)
-A "from-scratch" RAG implementation exploring lore-retrieval without vector DB overhead.
+A "from-scratch" RAG implementation exploring lore-retrieval without the overhead of heavy vector libraries.

 ---